✦ Scandinavian-inspired design, curated for modern living

 • Strong moisture removal capacity, up to 115 pints/day in very humid conditions.

-• Energy Star 2026 certified for better efficiency than non-Energy Star models.
+• Energy Star positioned for better efficiency than many non-certified models.

 • Quiet 45dB operation with both tank and continuous drain options.